sectrs-acai/shrinkwrap/documentation/userguide/quickstart.rst

 .. note::

-  The below commands all use the ``docker`` runtime, which means the docker container image will be automatically downloaded and all commands will be executed in it.
-This ensures that the required toolchains and other tools are available.
-The default docker image is stored in Arm's internal Artifactory repository.
-Before using Shrinkwrap with the ``docker`` or ``podman`` runtimes, you must log your local docker install into this repository.
-See :ref:`userguide/runtimes:Run-Times` for instructions.
+  Before executing the below commands, you must log your local docker install into Arm's Artifactory repository.
+See :ref:`userguide/runtimes:Log into Arm Artifactory Repository` for instructions.

-  Users can choose to run with the ``null`` runtime (which is the default if the ``--runtime`` option is omitted).
+  Alternatively, you can choose to run with the ``null`` runtime (which is the default if the ``--runtime`` option is omitted).
 This will cause all commands to be executed on the native system.
 Users are responsible for setting up the environment in this case.

 ********************************************
 Use Case: Build & Run ns-preload.yaml Config